vasilakisfil/EventDB/README.md

 # For Developers
-EventDB was built following the process of Test Driven Development(TDD), that is test almost everything.
-The code is written using Ruby on Rails framework with a couple more tools in order to facilitate the development:
+EventDB was built following the process of Test Driven Development(TDD); that is, test almost everything.
+The code is written using Ruby on Rails framework with a couple of tools more in order to facilitate the development:

 **Rspec** and **Capybara** for test driven development inside the Rails

 **Jasmine** for test driven development in the javascript section

-**SASS** (Syntactically Awesome Stylesheets) which is a CSS metalanguage offering a bunge of feature CSS don't have such as nesting, variables, functions, mixins and much more..
+**SASS** (Syntactically Awesome Stylesheets) which is a CSS metalanguage offering a bunch of features CSS doesn't have, such as nesting, variables, functions, mixins and much more..

 **Twitter Bootstrap** framework in order to flavor the markup

 **HAML**  is used as markup language instead of eRuby that is included in rails in the next few commits.

 **Strictly Unibtrusive** javascript and AJAX because otherwise things can get really ugnly.
-Also Modular Pattern is used followed by [this](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth) post.
+Also the Modular Pattern is used followed by [this](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth) post.

 **JSON** is used in order to pass data from ruby to javascript and back.